davidgiga1993/mixing-station-docs/docs/soundcraft/hiqnet.md

 Soundcraft mixers use HiQNet for remote control apps.
 This protocol has certain limitations which may prevent the app from working correctly.

 ## Limitations
-The Soundcraft Vi and Si series mixer does not allow remote control of all parameters via network.
+The Soundcraft Vi and Si series mixer does not allow remote control of all parameters via a network.
 Mixing Station currently implements nearly all parameters which can be remote controlled.